ZhiJunYin/Focus/README.md

 # Focus
 It's a todo app base on React, Flux and Webpack.

-use "npm run dev" to start.
+Using "npm run dev" to start.